LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Experiments

 \subsection{Main Results}

-Tab.~\ref{tab:main-table} presents the evaluation results on the aforementioned three public benchmarks.
+As shown in Tab.~\ref{tab:main-table}, we present the evaluation results on the aforementioned three public benchmarks.

-Firstly, our LED retriever achieves comparable performance with state-of-the-art methods ColBERTv2~\cite{Khattab2021ColBERTv2} and AR2~\cite{Zhang2021AR2} on MS MARCO Dev, although both baselines are taught by the powerful ranking model (a.k.a., cross-encoder).
-After coupling with a similar ranker distillation\footnote{Like AR2~\cite{Zhang2021AR2} and ColBERTv2~\cite{Khattab2021ColBERTv2}, we use KL-divergence to distill the ranker’s scores into the LED model, but we use ERNIE-2.0-base~\cite{Sun2020ERNIE2.0} instead of ERNIE-2.0-large in AR2.}, our dense retriever (i.e., LED (w/ RT)) can be further improved and meanwhile outperforms state-of-the-art baselines, showing the compatibility of distillation from lexicon-aware sparse retriever.
-Note that we neither use heavy ranker teacher in AR2~\cite{Zhang2021AR2} nor multiple vector representation applied in ColBERTv2~\cite{Khattab2021ColBERTv2}.
+Firstly, our LED retriever achieves comparable performance with state-of-the-art methods ColBERTv2~\cite{Khattab2021ColBERTv2} and AR2~\cite{Zhang2021AR2} on MS MARCO Dev, although both baselines are taught by the powerful ranking model (i.e., cross-encoder).
+After coupling with a similar ranker distillation, our LED retriever (i.e., LED (w/ RT)) can be further improved and meanwhile outperforms state-of-the-art baselines on all three datasets, showing the compatibility of distillation from lexicon-aware sparse retriever.\footnote{Like AR2~\cite{Zhang2021AR2} and ColBERTv2~\cite{Khattab2021ColBERTv2}, we use KL-divergence to distill the ranker’s scores into the LED model, but we use ERNIE-2.0-base~\cite{Sun2020ERNIE2.0} instead of ERNIE-2.0-large in AR2.
+The KL loss is directly added to Eq.~\ref{eq:final-led-loss} during the training of LED.} Note that we neither use heavy ranker teacher in AR2~\cite{Zhang2021AR2} nor multiple vector representation applied in ColBERTv2~\cite{Khattab2021ColBERTv2}.

 Secondly, LED (w/ RT) achieves better performance than DEN (w/ RT) on all three datasets, demonstrating that our training method can transfer some complementary lexicon-aware knowledge not covered by the cross-encoder.
 The weak intensity of the supervision signal makes our lexical-enlightened strategy a promising plug-and-play technique for other dense retrievers.